-4027 IDEA Part B
+4027 IDEA Part B FY14-15

-The "4027" indicates the Grant number to use.
-Use the State and Federal Grant Codes to determine if this is a state or federal grant requiring a specific source code.
-All federal revenue must be coded with both a source code and a grant/project code.
-Federal Revenue received from CDE should be coded with Source Code 4000 and the appropriate Federal Grant Code.
+The "4027" indicates the Grant number to use, in the State and Federal Grant Codes you can determine if this is a state or federal grant to determine the source code to be used.
+ALL federal revenue must be coded with both a source code and a grant/project code Federal Revenue from CDE should be coded with Source Code 4000 and the appropriate Federal Grant Code.